NEWS – USA AWARD

 The momentum for Gold is also accelerating, with a confluence of all the key factors firmly in place.
 There are six major factors (“we like to call the big six” and firing on “all six cylinders”) contributing to the current bull market as follows:

 Number one, gold is a natural hedge for both inflation and deflation.
-The opportunity cost for holding gold is very low right now in a deflationary situation.
+For a deflationary environment, the opportunity cost for holding gold is low.
+The increasing role of inflation in the post COVID economy however, should provide enormous upside for Gold (updated).

 Interest rates are near zero in the US and negative in some areas of Europe, so currencies are not paying the interest that previously gave them an advantage over gold.
 Secondly, if you have money and you are looking to invest in a safe haven instrument, the only choices are now gold or the US dollar.
 The Euro and the Pound sterling have lost their luster, as has the Japanese Yen.
 Gold and the US dollar now are the usual “flights to safety” instruments, but the federal reserve is printing trillions of dollars to provide relief for the crisis, which will debase and devalue the US currency.
 In such a scenario gold is the clear winner.